otrebski/fp-reading-club/README.md

 |  16.04.2019 | Discussion about next meetings |  |

+## Next meetings
+On next meetings we are going to cover following topics:
+  - Property base testing - workshop
+  - Cats Validated - workshop
+  - Validated - code review
+  - Functional frontend
+  - IO[A]
+These topics we will start in May.

 ## Micro-workshop
 Microworkshop is proposition of workshop for 45-90 minutes.
 It can be a list of exercises for specific FP topics.